 In “The Adventure of the Greatest Gift” by Loren D. Estleman, Holmes receives a wax cylinder containing a recording of a song popular in America.
-He takes it as a warning of a crime which could lead to war between Britain and France, and of course he leaps into action.
+He takes it as a warning of a crime that could lead to war between Britain and France, and of course, he leaps into action.
 This is Mycroft Holmes’ only appearance in the volume.

 There’s plenty of misdirection in “The Case of the Rajah’s Emerald” by Carolyn Wheat.
 Somehow, though, I suspected one of the great revelations in this one from the beginning, but I couldn’t tell you exactly why.
 It didn’t ruin the story for me, and there was still a surprise at the end.

 On the other hand, Edward D. Hoch’s “The Christmas Conspiracy” managed to take me completely unawares.
 I couldn’t fathom why the crime would be committed or by whom, despite having a major clue dropped by one character.
 Very well done!

 “The Music of Christmas” by L.B.
 Greenwood telegraphed the identity of the criminal from the start but was well worth reading.
 One of the characters also tugged at the heartstrings.

 Bill Crider’s “The Adventure of the Christmas Bear” is largely memorable because of the appearance of Oscar Wilde as a character.